Reflections from Loran Scholars

 “Philanthropy is not a choice, it is a duty.
 We firmly believe that education is the key to a better future, and it is for this reason that we support the Loran Scholars Foundation.”

-“As a Loran board member, interviewer, and business leader who has hired alumni of the program, I am continually inspired and energized by the incredible talent, ambition, and dedication I see in Loran Scholars.
+“As a Loran interviewer, former board member, and business leader who has hired alumni of the program, I am continually inspired and energized by the incredible talent, ambition, and dedication I see in Loran Scholars.
 Engaging with these exceptional young individuals not only enriches my own understanding of the world but also allows me to learn from their resilience, innovation, and drive.”

 “Serving as a Loran interviewer and mentor is important to me because it gives me the opportunity to support and guide promising young Canadian students in their educational and personal growth.
 Interacting with these exceptional young individuals inspires me and keeps me connected to the aspirations and ambitions of the next generation.”